ele828/hexo-prism-plugin/README.md

 npm i -S hexo-prism-plugin
 ```
 ## Usage
-First, you should edit your `_config.yml` by adding following configuration.
+Firstly, you should edit your `_config.yml` by adding following configuration.

 ```yaml
 prism_plugin: